-Ronald A. Araiza has served as our Vice President since January 2017.
-Mr. Araiza has approximately twenty years of experience as a Vice President at Mission Produce and Del Rey Avocado.
+Ronald Araiza has served as our Vice President since January 2017.
+Mr. Araiza served as Vice President at Del Rey Avocado from January 2015 to January 2016.
+He also served as Vice President at Mission Produce from January 1997 to May of 2015.